PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

     print(dirname, os.path.isdir(dirname))
 ```

-This sample context manager will create a temporary directory, which name we
+This sample context manager will create a temporary directory, whose name will be
-print and then check for it's existence.
+printed and then it'll check for it's existence.
 Thanks to awesome python core
 developers, `yield` and `@contextmanager` decorator the above code can be
 rewritten as follows,
 [contextmanager2.py](https://github.com/soltysh/talks/tree/master/coroutines_generators/examples/contextmanager2.py):